rescala-lang/REScala/index.md

 # The REScala Project

-## Principled Reactive Programming
+The REScala Project aims to bring the principles of functional reactive programming to the JVM.
+FRP can do more than providing asynchronous collections of events with a rich API of stream transformations, we also automatically manage consistent up-to-date state with minimal syntactic overhead, and integrate seamlessly into modern, object-oriented and functional, concurrent, distributed programs on the JVM.

 <!-- {% include slideshow.html %} -->

-Modern reactive programming can do more than just providing asynchronous collections of events.
-The REScala Project aims to bring not only the syntax of functional reactive programming to the JVM, but also strong guarantees such as glitch freedom, even in the presence of dynamic changes to the topology.
-Additionally REScala adds strong transactional semantics to enable integrations with the many concurrency features of the JVM, and provides extensions to build distributed applications from a single seamless codebase.
+---

+## Functional Reactive
+{: class="info-box"}
+With abstractions for Events and Signals to handle interactions and state, and seamless conversions between them.

+## Long-Title-Box3
+{: class="info-box"}
+Lorem Ipsum yadda yadda yadda

+## Box3
+{: class="info-box"}
+Lorem Ipsum yadda yadda yadda

+## Box4
+{: class="info-box"}
+Lorem Ipsum yadda yadda yadda in dubio pro reo Caesar venit laudatio intervenit

+---

 [Take a Tour... &raquo;](./rescala/gettingstarted){: class="btn btn-primary"}